Individual Membership: $20.00

 here to donate:

-his wife at the turn of the century in XXXX and the garage was
+Robbins and his wife at the turn of the century in 1905 and

 This photograph shows Harry Stevens seated in

 a rocking chair at the far right with members of his family.
 The

 convertible is parked on the drive-way at the side entrance to

 the house.
 Tall trees adorn the yard and the drive has plantings

 along its path.